kerns/dummy/README.md

 A toolkit for rapid prototyping and QA

 ### Dummy can…
-+ Crop and size placeholder images from a random pool, or from a specific folder or subset of folders.
++ Automagically crop and size high quality, news worthy, CC licensed placeholder images from a default pool, or from a specific folder or subset of folders that you provide.
 + Randomly select and insert strings of Lorem Ipsum in various predefined formats.
-Or roll your own formats.
+Or easily roll your own formats.
-+ Create simple, human readable probability statements that make your static feel dynamic.
++ Bring new life to your static code with friendly, human readable functions for controlling probability and building out if/else scenarios.
-+ More!
++ More.
 Not lots more.
-But a bit more.
+But a _bit_ more!

 ### You can…
 + See demos